Overcoming Seasickness

 Even though you feel extremely nauseous you are not really ‘sick’, you are just out of balance.

-Seasickness like any motion sickness is caused by the balance centre in your inner ear recording the unfamiliar motion, while your eyes are telling your brain that the world is stable.
+Sea-sickness like any motion sickness is caused by the balance centre in your inner ear recording the unfamiliar motion, while your eyes are telling your brain that the world is stable.

-Seasickness is the result of this confusion.
+The nausea is the result of this confusion.

 One of the first signs is feeling drowsy.